carlaMorral/GoogleHashCode2020/README.md

 ## Our heuristic solution

-We firstly sorted the books of all the libraries
+We used a greedy approach.
+We firstly sorted the libraries based on the signup time and for each library we sorted the books based on the score of the books.
+We also controlled that the same book wasn't added more than one time.